miadco/Hybrid-Identity-Enterprise-Administration/Phase 2 – Azure AD Connect: Sync On-Prem AD with Microsoft Entra ID/README.md

 ## 📖 Overview

+I decided to give a more step by step view of this phase.
+I took screenshots every step of the way to document how AI breaks down objectives and lab instructions.
 This phase establishes hybrid identity by installing Microsoft Entra Connect Sync on a Windows Server 2022 domain controller and enabling synchronization between the on-premises Active Directory and Microsoft Entra ID.
 It also implements scoped OU filtering and password writeback, aligning with real-world Tier 1 practices.

 ---